Kia Rio: Global version (YB/SC)

 Kia presented the global fourth-generation Rio at the 2016 Paris Motor Show.
 The new car was designed in Kia's California and Germany design centers and features longer front overhangs, larger hood and a more upright C-pillars for the hatchback model.
 The hatchback model is 15 mm longer, 5 mm wider and 5 mm shorter in height than its predecessor.

 Unlike the previous generations, the fourth-generation Rio is an export-only model since it is not offered in the South Korean domestic market due to decreasing sales of its predecessor.
 In the country, the Rio-based Stonic crossover was offered instead.

 In European markets, the car is only offered in a 5-door hatchback form, while the 3-door hatchback option was discontinued.
 In other markets such as the Americas, both the 5-door hatchback and sedan body styles are offered.
 For the North American market, the Rio is manufactured alongside the Forte at the newly built Pesquería plant in Mexico.

-For the North American market, the 1.6-liter Gamma GDi engine was replaced by the 1.6-litre Gamma II MPi starting from the 2020 model year.
-The EPA fuel economy rating was significantly improved as a result, while rated maximum horsepower reduced from 130 hp to a peak 120 hp.
+For the North American market, the 1.6-liter Gamma GDi engine was replaced starting from the 2020 model year.
+Officially marketed by Kia in press materials as a "Gamma II MPi", the updated engine features a displacement of 1,598 cc, a 75.6 x 89.0 mm bore/stroke, and an 11.2:1 compression ratio, meaning it is mechanically identical to the Hyundai Smartstream G4FM.
+The EPA fuel economy rating was significantly improved as a result of the dual-port injection system, while rated maximum horsepower dropped from 130 hp to a peak 120 hp.